Jmersh/NSURS-HER-ML/README.md

 "Screening of Highly Active Hydrogen Evolution Reaction Catalysts: Comparative Analysis of Typical Machine Learning Methods"

+You can read my paper and check out my presentation on this github as well.

 This project generates a CSV of materials, imports training data, builds models with the training data, compares the models, and predict materials.